Author

 Peres Fobes

-Peres Fobes was an eighteenth-century American clergyman whose theological writings reflected the intellectual currents of New England Congregationalism during the Revolutionary era.
-His sermon preached before Massachusetts Governor Samuel Adams demonstrates his engagement with both religious doctrine and the political concerns of the founding generation.
-Fobes's work exemplifies the role of Protestant ministers in articulating moral and theological frameworks that informed early American civic discourse.
+Peres Fobes was an eighteenth-century American clergyman whose theological contributions reflected the intellectual currents of New England Congregationalism during the Revolutionary era.
+His sermon preached before Massachusetts Governor Samuel Adams demonstrates his engagement with the intersection of religious doctrine and civic leadership in early American thought.
+Fobes's work exemplifies the role of Protestant ministers in shaping both spiritual and political discourse during the founding period of the United States.

 Works in the Library